SharePoint/sp-dev-docs/docs/general-development/user-segmentation-in-sharepoint.md

 ---
-title: User segmentation in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 85eabab0-4b8a-4849-9cba-80fd06732183
+title: User segmentation in SharePoint ms.prod: SHAREPOINT ms.assetid: 85eabab0-4b8a-4849-9cba-80fd06732183
 ---

-# User segmentation in SharePoint 2013
+# User segmentation in SharePoint
-Display content you tailor for user segments you define—for example, based on locale, interests, gender, or referral links—by using a combination of term sets, the Content Search Web Part, and query rules in SharePoint Server 2013.
+Display content you tailor for user segments you define—for example, based on locale, interests, gender, or referral links—by using a combination of term sets, the Content Search Web Part, and query rules in SharePoint.
-SharePoint Server 2013 provides the building blocks to tailor content you show on a SharePoint 2013 site, depending on certain attributes of end-users, for example their gender, where they live, their interests, or referral links.
+SharePoint provides the building blocks to tailor content you show on a SharePoint site, depending on certain attributes of end-users, for example their gender, where they live, their interests, or referral links.
 These groupings of user attributes are known as user segments.

-In SharePoint 2013, this user segmentation functionality can be beneficial in many scenarios, such as:
+In SharePoint, this user segmentation functionality can be beneficial in many scenarios, such as:
 - Displaying different banners on a page depending on the end-user's gender